AJR: Publishing in the Yellow Journal

 G. Mitchell, S. Chan, C. Walker, J. Donald

-This course will introduce financial topics pertinent to trainee and staff radiologists to increase their financial literacy with the hope to decrease physician burnout and stress.
+This course will introduce financial topics pertinent to trainee and staff radiologists to increase their financial literacy with the hope of decreasing physician burnout and stress.
 It will be given by radiologists who are passionate about the subject and who will provide an unbiased approach to personal finance.

 Venous Disease: Exploration of Advances, Challenges, and Future Directions